 The metallurgical test work is preliminary and is too early stage to make predictions about metal recoveries.
-Going forward, the company plans to carry out mineralogical studies to characterise the various metal zones and build a geometallurgical model.
+Going forward, the Corporation plans to carry out mineralogical studies to characterise the various metal zones and build a geo-metallurgical model.
 This will define different geo-metallurgical zones that will require extensive flotation and leach test work.